syncfusion-content/blazor-docs/blazor/button/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Button Component | Syncfusion
-description: Checkout and learn more about getting started with Blazor Button component of Syncfusion.
+description: Checkout and learn more details about getting started with the Blazor Button component of Syncfusion.
 platform: Blazor
 control: Button
 documentation: ug